stackvana/hook.io/README.md

 If you only need to test your Hook code, you can run `./bin/test-hook` without having to setup the full hook.io stack.

-## Setting up a private hook.io

-Before setting up a private hook.io server, you should try the free hosted version at [https://hook.io](https://hook.io)

-Setting up a private hook.io server at this time will not be easy.
-You'll need to clone this repository, install the dependencies, and run the `start.sh` script.
-There currently are not detailed installation instructions and you will need to configure a few dependencies ( such as couchdb, redis, and github api ) and pull a few other dependencies from `master`.

-In the near future, we will improve the process of setting up a local hook.io server.

 ## Workers

 Hooks are executed on *stateless* isolated workers to help facilitate scaling and to ensure stability in the core application.
 These workers are responsible for running user-submitted Hook source code and piping their responses back to the main server.
 If running untrusted user-submitted code, you will need to isolate these workers.